 Delhi Hungarian Hall,Danube Bar,BarHall, Rentals, Weddings,Buck & Does,Banquets,Casual Dining, Dining,Cabagge Rolls,Chicken,Food,Band,Entertainment,Delhi,Norfolk,Brantford,Simcoe,Tillsonburg,Waterford,Southern Ontario,Canada

 Call us today for any inquiries about our Hall Rentals

 CANADA TOBACCO DISTRICT HUNGARIAN HOUSE

 71 King St. Delhi, Ontario, Canada

 Due to Covid-19 (Corona Virus) we are temporarily cancelling our functions and meals in our Main Hall and Danube Bar in order to protect our customers and staff.

 We are still taking Bulk Orders.
-These orders will be picked up on Friday’s from 11AM to 1 PM from our main kitchen.
-These orders have to be called in to our Hall by Tuesday afternoon for pick-up on that Friday.
+These orders will be picked up on Friday’s, time will be assigned for pick up from our main kitchen.
+These orders have to be called in to our Hall by Monday at noon for pick-up on that Friday.
 If this changes we will post this on our website and on our Facebook page.

 Archery that is taking place on Wednesday, Saturday and Sunday are also cancelled at this time.